ankhanhwork/ankhanhwork/README.md

 ## About Me

-I am a Data Scientist and Digital Business student at Foreign Trade University, interested in turning data, machine learning, and AI into practical business decisions.
+I am a Digital Business student at Foreign Trade University, interested in turning data, machine learning, and AI into practical business decisions.